JamesPiggott/Acing-the-Software-Engineering-Interview/README.md

 #### Garbage collection
 - [ ] [Garbage collection in Java](https://www.youtube.com/watch?v=UnaNQgzw4zY)

+#### Papers
+Below is a list of papers (scientific and otherwise).
+They are not mandatory to read but they do discus the latest developments in IT.
+I find them inspiring to read.

 ## Part 3.
 Machine Learning
 This part covers the most interesting parts, the very reason I continue to study computer science.
 Note that a lot of the material is new and not well established.
 That is what makes it so exciting.